 Best Local Bike Shops

-Last updated in April 2016
+Last updated in May 2019

-Getting a Proper Fit
+Ensuring a Proper Fit

 - Check the position and width of the handlebars.
 Although riders should be able to raise them at least as high as the seat, speed-oriented riders usually want to set them lower.
 Handlebar width should correspond to shoulder width.
-Wider bars make breathing easier and enhance control, but can create problems when mountain bikes are ridden in the woods.

 Try Before You Buy

 Test several bikes to get a realistic idea of how good a ride can be.
 Even experienced riders need to get some perspective on the current market, which offers much better bikes than were available at similar prices just a few years ago.
 Test bikes in a wide price range.
 You may find that you can get a thoroughly satisfactory bike for much less than you expected.